- Visiting Us

 - In nature, their roots cling to and ramble along tree limbs where they are exposed to the air and are fertilised by washings from tree leaves, bird droppings and decayed remains of animals and plants living on the same host tree

-Considered by many to be the most graceful and beautiful of all orchids.
-Popular for ease of growing and long lasting sprays of small, distinct flowers which often have unique colour combinations and a pleasant fragrance.
+Considered by many to be the most graceful and beautiful of all orchid plants.
+Popular for ease of growing and long-lasting sprays of small, distinct flowers which often have unique colour combinations and a pleasant fragrance.